 A little local knowledge can’t hurt.

-Van Horn has been guiding clients to big 'poons for 14 years and is one of a new breed of guides who annually targets the pass.
+Van Horn has been guiding clients to big ‘poons for 14 years and is one of a new breed of guides who annually targets the pass.
 An average half-day trip will see seven to eight fish in six hours.
-During the season, jig guides typically run two trips daily.
+During the season when tarpon fishing in Boca Grance is at its peak, jig guides typically run two trips daily.

 Van Horn is one of the several dozen guides who fish lures exclusively during daylight hours.
 “To me, the magnificence of a tarpon is when he’s six feet in the air, the sun is gleaming off him, and he looks like a sack full of brand-new silver dollars,” he says.
 “You miss all that excitement at night.”